PRAIRIE VIOLET

 Click on each photo thumbnail to enlarge.

 Grows in moist to dry prairie sites, flowering in May.
-At Neale Woods, it is uncommon on Tallgrass Prairie Trail in Knull Prairie where it grows on or at the edges of the trail.
+It is rare in Knull Prairie at Neale Woods.

-Deeply divided leaves separate prairie violet from our woodland species.
+Deeply divided leaves separate prairie violet from our blue-flowered woodland species.

 The content of NatureSearch is provided by dedicated volunteer Naturalists of Fontenelle Forest who strive to provide the most accurate information available.
 Contributors of the images retain their copyrights.
 The point of contact for this page is: Neal Ratzlaff.